ilovemilk/semver-git-plugin/README.md

 ## Display version

-The `semver.info` is based on the current or last tag.
+The `semver.info` is based on the current or last tag (depending on the specified tag type).

-* If the current commit has an annotated tag this tag will be the version.
+* If the current commit has an tag this tag will be the version.
-* If the current commit has no annotated tag the version takes the last tag and builds the new version based on:
+* If the current commit has no tag the version takes the last tag and builds the new version based on:
     * The ordering of the branch configuration is important for the matching.
-* If no annotated tag exists the initial commit will be version 0.1.0 as recommended by [Semantic Versioning 2.0.0](https://semver.org/).
+* If no tag exists the initial commit will be version 0.1.0 as recommended by [Semantic Versioning 2.0.0](https://semver.org/).
-  The following commits will be build based on this version until a annotated tag is created.
+  The following commits will be build based on this version until a tag is created.

 ## Tasks